purduesigbots/pros-docs/v5/okapi/api/filters/composable-filter.rst

 okapi::ComposableFilter
 =======================

-A composable filter is a filter that consists of other filters.
+A composable filter is a `Filter <abstract-filter.html>`_ that consists of other filters.
 The input signal is passed through each filter in sequence.
 The final output of this filter is the output of the last filter.

 Constructor(s)
 --------------